Climate-friendly living

 If you buy food in season in your particular country, you can be sure that you are doing the climate a favour as you avoid transportation.
 In addition, a lot of energy isn't wasted on heating a greenhouse somewhere.
 It probably does not make a huge difference like deselecting aerial transport when going on vacation or the like, but it will definitely benefit your climate footprint.

 The reason we do not ask about it in our test is that it is difficult to find a common definition of what it means to “eat in season” and due to the fact that it doesn’t make a huge difference.
-You can read more about eating food according to season in this article.

 Is all meat just as bad?